ffund/intro-ml-tss21/slides/3-bias-variance-tradeoff.md

 * under the assumption that training sample is fixed, $f$ and $t$ are constant
 * $E[\epsilon_t] = 0$

-The last term is not affected when we then take the expectation over ${\mathcal{D}}$.
+The last term is not affected when we then take the expectation over ${\mathcal{D}}$, either.
 This term is called the *irreducible error*, and it not under our control.

 The first term ($(t-f)^2$) is the model estimation error, and this *is* under our control - it is *reducible* error - so next we will turn to $E_{\mathcal{D}}[(t-f)^2]$.